PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 09:24:36
+Last updated: 2024-04-09 09:25:45
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White